-Abraham Lincoln (1809 – 1865) President of US during the American civil war.
-Though there is no hard evidence he was vegetarian, he expressed his desire for animal rights.
-“I am in favor of animal rights as well as human rights.
+Abraham Lincoln (1809 – 1865) President of the US during the American civil war.
+Although there is no hard evidence he was vegetarian, he expressed his desire for animal rights.
+“I am in favour of animal rights as well as human rights.
 That is the way of a whole human being”

 Bill Clinton (1946 – ) US President (1992-2000) After health scares in the late 2000s, Clinton made the switch to veganism saying he changed his diet for health reasons.

-Carl Lewis (1961 – ) US, athletics Nine time Olympic gold medallist, Carl Lewis won gold over three Olympics.
+Carl Lewis (1961 – ) US, athletics Nine-time Olympic gold medallist, Carl Lewis won gold in three Olympics.
 He stated that he became a vegan in 1990, and credits his diet with helping to prolong his career.

 Martina Navratilova (1956 – ) The most successful female tennis player with 18 grand slam titles.
 Navratilova is a committed vegetarian.